mppeyton/NVIDIA_AWS_ODP_Hackathon_Manuscript/paper/paper.md

 authors_short: Mina P. Peyton & Cheng-Han Chung2 \emph{et al.}
 ---

+Authors are listed according to their contributions, followed by alphabetical order.

 # Introduction

 Knowledge graphs (KGs) are structured representations of information that model